Ford Crown Victoria Police Interceptor: 1999

-In 1999, Ford introduced the "Crown Victoria Police Interceptor" name, with a badge on the trunk lid replacing the 1998 "Crown Victoria" badge.
+In 1999, Ford introduced the "Crown Victoria Police Interceptor" name, with a badge on the trunk lid replacing the 1998 "Crown Victoria" badge (Though very early 1999 models still retained the "Crown Victoria" badging).
 A chrome-trimmed gloss-black rear fascia, black door-handle trim, black bumper strips, and a gloss-black slatted grille were also introduced at this time.
-Finally, the new "Street Appearance Package", intended to make the CVPI look like a standard (P73) model, including chrome trimming and Crown Victoria badging, was introduced.
+Finally, the new Street Appearance Package (SAP), intended to make the CVPI look like a standard (P73) model, including chrome trimming and Crown Victoria badging, was introduced.

 Midway through 1999, the taillights were also changed; 1998 and early 1999 models had a separate amber turn signal along the bottom edge of each taillight housing.
 Starting in mid-1999, the extra bulbs were eliminated and the turn signals returned to the combination of stop/turn setup with red lenses found in many North American cars.
 Although the lenses changed, the housings did not.
 They still had the chambers for the separate turn signals that early models had.

 These chambers were now empty, leaving a perfect place to install in police cars strobe tubes that would not affect brake or turn-signal visibility.
 Fleet models equipped with the "Street Appearance Package" retained the amber turn signal until 2004, when all CVs changed to all-red taillights.

 For 1999, a heavy duty 11.25" torque converter became standard equipment on all CVPIs.
 In comparison, the civilian Crown Victoria uses a 12" torque converter.